simeonoff/tochki/README.md

 This assumes that the host operating system is macOS.

 After running the command, a new file `flake.nix` will be created.
-This file essentially is the  entry point of the config that will be used when restoring the settings for packages, apps, and the system settings to be applied.
+This file is essentially the entry point of the config that will be used when restoring the settings for packages, apps, and system settings to be applied.

-To apply the config stored in this `flake.nix` file for the first time, all we have to do is the following (this command assumes you've initialized your config in `~/nix-config`:
+To apply the config stored in this `flake.nix` file for the first time, all we have to do is the following (this command assumes you've initialized your config in `~/nix-config`):

 ```sh
 nix run nix-darwin -- switch --flake ~/nix-config#hostname